#ThankUniforms: Say Thank You with Service on September 11

-On September 11 from 7:00 a.m. to 9:00 a.m., Serve DC staff and volunteer teams will be at #ThankUniforms pop ups at Metrorail stations across the city, including:
+On September 11, Serve DC staff and volunteer teams will be at #ThankUniforms pop ups at Metrorail stations across the city, including:

 - Foggy Bottom/GWU (GWU Hospital exit)